Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 objective: `Identify production incidents in EU-west region during

-the affected period.
-Focus on checkout, payment, and page-load
+the affected window.
+Focus on checkout, payment, page-load.`,

 outputFormat: "JSON array of { incident, severity, startTime, duration, usersAffected }",